Iduoad/awesome-new/README.md

 - [Whats.new](https://whats.new) : Registry for .new shortcuts.
 - [Tw.new](https://tw.new) : New Google Sites.
 - [Sql.new](https://sql.new) : Write SQL queries for your data in other applications.
+- [New.new](https://new.new) : New plot of functiosn using GNUPLOT scripts.

 ## Contribution